 On the other hand, the importance of low-level information is identified for tackling the \textit{generalization} problem.
 A group of studies are developed using hand-made low-level filters (e.~g., DCT~\cite{qian2020thinking,gu2021exploiting,li2021frequency}, steganalysis features \cite{zhou2017two}, SRM~\cite{luo2021generalizing}) to better capture subtle differences between generated textures and the natural ones.
 However, methods depending on recognizable low-level patterns would become less effective on degraded data with commonly applied post-processing procedures like visual compression \cite{liu2020global,haliassos2021lips,zheng2021exploring}, which indicates the lack of \textit{robustness}.

-As a result, we rethink the appropriate representation that can ensure both \textit{generalizability} and \textit{robustness} in deepfake detection.
-We take the inspiration from Liu et al. \cite{liu2020global}, which indicates that deepfakes can be directly distinguished from pieces of skin patches.
-Containing little uniform semantics, networks are forced to look into the low-level details within local patches.
+In this work, we rethink the appropriate representation that can ensure both \textit{generalizability} and \textit{robustness} in deepfake detection.
+The inspiration is taken from Liu et al. \cite{liu2020global}, which indicates that deepfakes can be directly distinguished from pieces of skin patches.
 Such practice prevents network from overfitting to global semantic cues, making learned patterns more \textit{generalizable}.
-In addition, as the creation of deepfakes inevitably relies on frame re-assembling, the substantial temporal differences also arise locally during the \textit{independent local modifications} of every forged frame.
+In addition, as the creation of deepfakes inevitably relies on frame re-assembling, the substantial temporal differences also arise locally during the \textit{independent local modifications} of forged frames.
 As the underlying temporal patterns are less affected by spatial interference, such temporal inconsistency will not be easily erased during common perturbations, making the low-level modeling more \textit{robust}.